Battle of Tawergha: Aftermath

 Rebels reportedly advanced to positions beyond the town, taking a bridge on the highway linking it to Sirte.
 The city of Misrata was reportedly relieved of the heavy missile bombardment which had been directed against its population.

 On 17 August, rebels stated that they had advanced further and reached the outskirts of Al Hayshah, north of a major crossroads.

+On 18 August, rebels claimed to have found a mass grave consisting of 150 civilians executed by Gaddafi's forces near Tawergha.

 On 19 August, three rebels were killed in fighting around Tawergha.

 A report published in The Sunday Telegraph on 11 September claimed that the town had been the target of ethnic cleansing on the part of the Misrata Brigade, with virtually the entire population of the town forced to leave after its takeover by anti-Gaddafi forces and a number of refugee camps crowded with Tawergha's former residents being subjected to raids and arbitrary arrests by opposition fighters.
 Ibrahim Halbus, one of the original commanders of the brigade during the battle, was quoted by reporter Andrew Gilligan as saying, "Tawergha no longer exists."